giantswarm/docs/src/content/general/organizations/index.md

 ### Further plans

+- We are migrating our [web user interface]({{< relref "/ui-api/web" >}}) from using the REST API to the Management API.
+This also brings a switch from proprietary Giant Swarm user accounts to single sign-on (SSO).
+Once this switch is effective for you, you will be using the same identity provider and identities for authentication in the web UI that you use with the Management API.
+With the web user interface no longer relying on the REST API, the REST API will be decommissioned.
 - All resources related to workload clusters and apps should reside in the owner organization's namespace.
 See [roadmap#103](https://github.com/giantswarm/roadmap/issues/103) for details.
 As a next step, this will be implemented for AWS workload clusters.
 On-premises/KVM will follow.
-- Authentication for our [web user interface]({{< relref "/ui-api/web" >}}) will switch to single sign-on.
-At the same time,
+For details regarding the state on the different providers, see [namespace use in different providers](#namespace-use) further down.
+- Once the web user interface only relies on the Management API as a backend, we will start supporting a variety of different user permissions.
+For example, based on RBAC it will be possible to admit users who have read permissions only.
+The web user interface will adapt to these restricted permissions and provide a good user experience, regardless of the permissions a user has.
+This will allow you to permit more users access to the web UI, using identities (user groups and individuals) from your own identity provider, authenticating via single-sign-on.

 ## Organization CRD and CRs {#organization-crd-cr}